vidbina/vidbina.github.io/_drafts/2017-06-13-nixos-cheatsheet.markdown

 In my system, for example, the GCC man pages are installed to `/nix/store/81dm4qw-gcc-5.4.0-man/` where `81dm4qw` represents a trucated hash since displaying full hashes in a post doesn't help anyone :wink:.
-Anytime, I have the gcc manpages installed and encounter the exact same hash in the directory name, I can be pretty confident that the files in that directory are similar to the ones I may have encountered before, perhaps even elsewhere.
+Any time, I have the gcc manpages installed and encounter the exact same hash in the directory name, I can be pretty confident that the files in that directory are similar to the ones I may have encountered before, perhaps even elsewhere.
 A different hash, however; would indicate that there is a difference in the the gcc manpages, its dependencies or perhaps the way they were built or installed.

-Since the `/nix/store` paths are rather cryptic and kind of user-unfriendly in a certain way (i.e.: PATH would be a unlegible mess with just a small number of such paths added to it), nix introduces the concept of profiles and generations.
+Since the `/nix/store` paths are rather cryptic and kind of user-unfriendly in a certain way (i.e.: PATH would be a unlegible mess with just a small number of such paths added to it), Nix introduces the concept of profiles and generations.

 Profiles are simply a representation of the packages are are available within a